felixjones/gba-toolchain/README.md

 All the setup is performed via CMake.
 This allows any CMake compatible IDE to work out of the box.

+Add the toolchain to your CMake project with `-DCMAKE_TOOLCHAIN_FILE=path/to/arm-gba-toolchain.cmake`, this defines `GBA_TOOLCHAIN` which can be tested for on your cross-platform CMake project.

 ## Internet connection (initial setup)

 The `arm-gba-toolchain.cmake` script will attempt to download the following dependencies